St Brigid's Roman Catholic Church: Condition

 As at 23 April 2003, a detailed archaeological research design report was prepared and submitted with the Section 60 application as required by the General Terms of Approval issued by the Heritage Council on 13 June 2002.

-According to the archaeological research design report, until 1833 the whole site was part of an extensive sandstone quarry then in May 1835 the church building was completed and opened as a school.
+According to the archaeological research design report, until 1833 the whole site was part of an extensive sandstone quarry; then, in May 1835, the church building was completed and opened as a school.
 It is possible that artefacts related to the school were deposited in the southern yard from this time.
-In about 1935 the second storey was built into the church for use as the school, so that the ground floor room could be devoted exclusively to its use as a church.
-During these building works and improvements the level of the southern yard was raised with a new bitumen surface.
-This would have sealed in any earlier archaeological remains from the use of the area as the yard for the school and its sometimes use as a church.
+In about 1935 the second storey was built into the church for use as the school, so that the ground floor room could be devoted exclusively to use as a church.
+During these building works and improvements, the level of the southern yard was raised with a new bitumen surface.
+This would have sealed in any earlier archaeological remains from the use of the area as the yard for the school and its sometime use as a church.